Stilton cheese: History

 Frances Pawlett (or Paulet), a cheesemaker of Wymondham, Leicestershire, has traditionally been credited with setting up the modern Stilton cheese shape and style in the 1720s, but others have also been named.
 Early 19th-century research published by William Marshall provides logic and oral history to indicate a continuum between the locally produced cheese of Stilton, and the later development of a high turnover commercial industry importing cheese produced elsewhere, under local guidance.
 A recipe for a Stilton cheese was published in 1726 by Richard Bradley, later first Professor of Botany at Cambridge University.

-Another early printed reference to Stilton cheese came from William Stukeley in 1722.
+In 1722, another early printed reference to Stilton cheese came from William Stukeley.
 Daniel Defoe in his 1724 work A Tour thro' the Whole Island of Great Britain notes, "We pass'd Stilton, a town famous for cheese, which is call'd our English Parmesan, and is brought to table with the mites or maggots round it, so thick, that they bring a spoon with them for you to eat the mites with, as you do the cheese."

-According to the Stilton Cheesemaker's Association, the first person to market Blue Stilton cheese was Cooper Thornhill, owner of the Bell Inn on the Great North Road, in the village of Stilton, Huntingdonshire, (now an administrative district of Cambridgeshire).
+According to the Stilton Cheesemaker's Association, the first person to market Blue Stilton cheese was Cooper Thornhill, owner of the Bell Inn on the Great North Road, in the village of Stilton, Huntingdonshire, now an administrative district of Cambridgeshire.
 Tradition has it that in 1730, Thornhill discovered a distinctive blue cheese while visiting a small farm near Melton Mowbray in rural Leicestershire – possibly Wymondham.

-He fell in love with the cheese and made a business arrangement that granted the Bell Inn exclusive marketing rights to Blue Stilton.
+Thornhill fell in love with the cheese and made a business arrangement that granted the Bell Inn exclusive marketing rights to Blue Stilton.
 Soon thereafter, wagonloads of cheese were being delivered there.
 The village stood on the Great North Road, a main stagecoach route between London and Northern England, so that Thornhill could promote sales and the fame of Stilton spread rapidly.

-In 1936 the Stilton Cheesemakers' Association (SCMA) was formed to lobby for regulation to protect the quality and origin of the cheese.
+In 1936, the Stilton Cheesemakers' Association (SCMA) was formed to lobby for regulation to protect the quality and origin of the cheese.
 In 1966 Stilton was granted legal protection via a certification trade mark, the only British cheese to have received that status.

-While Stilton was originally made from raw milk, production switched over to pasteurised milk after a health scare in the late 1980s.
-Since Stilton gained protected designation of origin status in 1996, cheese made from raw milk can no longer be sold under the Stilton name.
+Stilton was originally made from raw milk.
+In the late 1980s, production switched over to pasteurised milk after a health scare.
+After Stilton gained protected designation of origin status in 1996, cheese made from raw milk can no longer be sold under the Stilton name.